zaproxy/zaproxy-website/site/content/faq/how-can-i-fix-browser-was-not-found.md

 You can configure the locations of both Chrome and Firefox via the [Selenium Options](/docs/desktop/addons/selenium/options/) screen.

+On macOS you may need to specify the full path to the executable, e.g. `/Applications/Firefox.app/Contents/MacOS/firefox`

 ### Check the zap.log file

 If that does not help then [check the zap.log file](/faq/somethings-not-working-what-should-i-do/#check-the-log-file)